 MICHALES LOUKOVIKAS – bio

-He graduated in English Language and Literature from the Aristotle University of Thessalonica and worked as a teacher and translator of English, editor, and journalist, specializing on the international arena and culture (news, analyses, historical chronicles, music, art, education, and editorials).
+He graduated in English Language and Literature from the Aristotle University of Thessaloniki and worked as a teacher and translator of English, publisher (Research publishers), and journalist (Macedonia, Thessaloniki, and Angeliophoros newspapers, Hellenic Broadcasting Corporation (ERT) radio stations), specializing on the international arena, and culture (news, analyses, chronicles, music, art, education, and editorials).
+He wrote texts on music for special publications, and collaborated on radio educational programs (texts, selection of music, presentation).

-Realizing the differences in music between the Orient and the Occident, he focused on the modal tradition.
-Turning points in his research were his acquaintance with Ross Daly in 1987 and his participation in the International Musicological Symposium at Delphi on Mediterranean music in the next year.
+Wishing to delve into the differences between the Oriental and Occidental music, he focused on the modal tradition, folk or classical.
+Turning points in his research were his acquaintance with Ross Daly in 1987, and his participation in the International Musicological Symposium at Delphi on Mediterranean music in 1988.

-A result of his research was The Gold in the Sky, a West-to-East musical voyage based on Ares Alexandrou’s poetry, featuring 35 distinguished musicians (such as Manos Achalinotopoulos, Giorgos Andreou, Ross Daly, Kyriakos Gouventas, Harris Lambrakis, Kostas Theodorou) and singers (Eleni Tsaligopoulou and Andreas Karakotas), released in Hellas in 2008.
+A result of his research in modal music was The Gold in the Sky (2008), a West-to-East musical voyage based on Ares Alexandrou’s poetry, featuring 35 distinguished musicians (such as Manos Achalinotópoulos, Giorgos Andreou, Ross Daly, Kyriakos Gouventas, Andreas Karakotas, Harris Lambrakis, Kostas Theodorou, and Eleni Tsaligopoulou).
+He presented the Gold (voice, piano, accordion) in the Small Theatre, Thessaloniki, in company with K. Theodorou (double bass, guitar, percussion).

 The voyage goes on…